 More about Ha Xuan

 I’m from Da Nang, a small city in the middle of Vietnam.
-Before I joined Nottingham Trent University, I was a Teaching Assistant at the University of Da Nang for three years in the Department of Banking.
-I heard about Nottingham Trent University through a Facebook group I joined of Vietnamese students in the United Kingdom.
+Before I joined Nottingham Business School, I was a Teaching Assistant at the University of Da Nang for three years in the Department of Banking.
+I heard about Nottingham Business School through a Facebook group I joined of Vietnamese students in the United Kingdom.
 I asked about strong universities for postgraduate finance programmes and they recommended Nottingham Business School.

 When choosing a university to study at, I was looking for a programme that would help me with my immediate future career ambition; to become a lecturer at the University of Da Nang.
 To achieve this, I had three main requirements of the University; relevant course modules, available scholarships and a great level of service, all of which were provided by Nottingham Business School.